jenkinsci/gitlab-plugin/README.md

 ### Freestyle and Pipeline jobs
 1. In the *Build Triggers* section:
     * Select *Build when a change is pushed to GitLab*
-    * Make a note of the *GitLab CI Service URL* appearing on the same line with *Build when a change is pushed to GitLab*.
-You will later use this URL to define a GitLab web hook.
+    * Copy the *GitLab webhook URL* appearing on the same line with *Build when a change is pushed to GitLab*.
     * Use the check boxes to trigger builds on *Push Events* and/or *Created Merge Request Events* and/or *Accepted Merge Request Events* and/or *Closed Merge Request Events*
     * Optionally use *Rebuild open Merge Requests* to enable re-building open merge requests after a push to the source branch